Travel doesn’t have to be expensive!

 Kathmandu is the capital of Nepal, and it’s home to bustling city streets, temples, and delicious food.
 Check out more in our guide on the best places to see in Kathmandu.

-Chitwan National Park is a UNESCO sight and it’s home to some impressive wildlife such as elephants, pythons, Bengal tigers, and more!
+Chitwan National Park is a UNESCO site and it’s home to some impressive wildlife such as elephants, pythons, Bengal tigers, and more!

 Mexico is generally pretty cheap to visit, although its size makes transportation a bit more expensive.
 But travelling in an RV can be a great way to tackle transportation and accommodation costs as one!